sopehl/fmerger/README.md

 	-Darchive // to trigger archive options
-	-Dsnapshot // to trigger the snapshot options -DfinalNamePrefix // override or specify the finalName(file name) prefix externally
+	-Dsnapshot // to trigger the snapshot options -DfinalNamePrefix // override or specify the finalName(file name) prefix externally -DdisableFinalNameSuffix // disable the final name suffix, by default it is {timestamp-randomNumber}